facebook/react/docs/contributing/codebase-overview.md

 The `Mixin` in this code has no relation to React `mixins` feature.
 It is just a way of grouping a few methods under an object.
 Those methods may later get attached to some other class.
 We use this pattern in a few places although we try to avoid it in the new code.

-Equivalent code in ES6 would look like this:
+The equivalent code in ES6 would look like this:

 ```js
 class ReactDOMComponent {